 The local authority had identified concerns about the school's capacity to improve prior to the inspection and additional support was in place.
 This included a review of governance.
 Good support has been provided to strengthen the governing body and to secure interim and substantive headteachers.
 In addition, literacy and numeracy consultants are providing guidance and support to subject leaders and teachers to improve planning and teaching.
+The Early Years consultant has provided guidance and support to improve provision in the Reception and Nursery classes.
 Financial and business support is being effectively provided.

-I am copying this letter to the Chair of the Governing Body, the Director of Children's Services for Surrey and the Diocese of Guildford.
+I am copying this letter to the Chair of the Governing Body and the Director of Children's Services for Surrey and the Diocese of Guildford.